 When the anemia becomes more severe, symptoms may include:

 Younger children with sickle cell anemia have attacks of abdominal pain.

 The following symptoms may occur because small blood vessels become blocked by the abnormal cells:

 Over time, the spleen stops working.
 As a result, people with sickle cell anemia may have symptoms of infections such as:

 Tests commonly performed to diagnose and monitor patients with sickle cell anemia include:

 The goal of treatment is to manage and control symptoms, and to limit the number of crises.
-Patients with sickle cell disease need ongoing treatment, even when they are not having a painful crisis.
-It is best to receive care from health care providers and clinics that take care of many patients with sickle cell anemia.
+People with sickle cell disease need ongoing treatment, even when not having a crisis.
+It is best to get care from health care that take care of many patients with sickle cell anemia.

 Treatment for a sickle cell crisis includes:

 Other treatments for sickle cell anemia may include:

 Treatments that may be needed to manage complications of sickle cell anemia include: